kasper/phoenix/API.md

 Phoenix supports the following (case sensitive) events:

+### Phoenix

+- `start` triggered once when Phoenix has started and the context is ready, the callback function receives no arguments

 ### Screen

 - `screensDidChange` triggered when screens (i.e. displays) are added, removed, or dynamically reconfigured, the callback function receives no arguments